VST-A: A Foundationally Sound Annotation Verifier: Introduction

-(1) One significant advantage of interactive tools is that these tools themselves are \emph{formally proved sound}.
-This is especially meaningful for verifying real world programming languages and for verifying higher-order properties like functional correctness.
-On one hand, real world programming languages are complicated.
-For example, it is very subtle what C programs may cause undefined behavior.
-On the other hand, an advanced program logic for higher-order properties usually has a nontrivial soundness proof.
-For example, VST and Iris use step-indexed semantics for interpreting impredicative assertion languages whose soundness proof is complicated.
+Some of these interactive tools themselves are \emph{foundationally sound} (i.e., have a formal proof w.r.t. the language's operational semantics in the proof assistant).
+This is especially meaningful for verifying real-world programs and higher-level properties such as functional correctness.
+First, real-world programming languages are complicated.
+For example, it is very subtle to determine what C programs may cause undefined behavior.
+Second, an advanced program logic for higher-order properties usually has a nontrivial soundness proof.
+For example, VST and Iris use step-indexed semantics to interpret impredicative assertion languages whose soundness proof is complicated.